pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 ## Submission

+This PKP School video explains how to configure the submission process in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="_I2-IpEWu9E" provider="youtube" title="Video of how to configure the submission process in OJS"%}

 Use this section to configure the submission process.